 Create content that makes people curious about your brand without selling to them.
 People on social media are looking for entertainment, not a sales pitch.
 If you can construct a creative, informative blog or an intriguing video that stops people from scrolling through their news feed, you have got your first foot in the door.

-Expedia’s Out There Starts Here blog is an excellent example of the kind of content that will attract leads.
+Expedia’s Out There Starts Here blog is an excellent example of the type of content that will attract leads.
 While Expedia is known for selling flights, hotels, and other accommodations, their blog is full of guides, tips, and inspiring images of the many destinations you can visit when booking your next vacation.
-Each post incentivizes readers to plan their next getaway, complete with sights to see, places to stay, and where to eat.
-After a lead is drawn in by posts such as their Luxury Guide to Queenstown, they don’t even have to leave Expedia’s site to start booking their next vacation.
+Each post encourages readers to plan their next getaway, complete with sights to see, places to stay, and where to eat.
+After posts draw in a lead like their Luxury Guide to Queenstown, they don’t even have to leave Expedia’s site to start booking their next vacation.

-To prove to leads that your product can solve their problem better than your competitor’s.
+To prove that your product can solve their problem better than your competitors.

-Your leads have a wide variety of information about your product and company that they can easily access, which encourages them to decide to buy from you.
-Among this is social proof that your product is worth buying, via user-generated content, case studies, and demonstrations among other forms of content.
-All of this leads to a large number of leads continuing onto the Purchasing Stage.
+Your leads have information about your product and company that they can easily access, which encourages them to decide to buy from you.
+Among this is social proof your product is worth buying, via user-generated content, case studies, and demonstrations among other forms of content.
+All this leads to many leads continuing onto the Purchasing Stage.

 The middle of your funnel will go from wide to thin.
-Either your company is trying to push leads through to the Evaluation Stage before they are ready, or lack the information that leads need to feel comfortable with continuing their buyer’s journey.
+Either your company is trying to push leads through the Evaluation Stage before they are ready, or lacks the information that leads need to feel comfortable continuing their buyer’s journey.
 If you aren’t there to help them along their way, your company will atrophy in this stage.

 How to fix: